mjt-books/python-book/chapters/chapter-7.md

 model = build_model()
 model.train()

+# Choose a backend (e.g., "fbgemm" for x86, "qnnpack" for mobile)
 model.qconfig = get_default_qat_qconfig("fbgemm")
 model = prepare_qat(model)  # inserts fake-quant modules

-# ... train as usual for some epochs ...
+# ... train as usual for some epochs, possibly starting from a pretrained checkpoint ...

 model_int8 = convert(model.eval())  # produces a quantized model for inference
 ```

 TensorFlow and ONNX Runtime provide similar QAT flows via their tooling (e.g., TensorFlow Model Optimization Toolkit).

+A common pattern is:

+- Train a model in FP32 or mixed precision until convergence.
+- Fine-tune with QAT for a smaller number of epochs.
+- Export and deploy the quantized version.

 ### Deployment toolchains: ONNX, TensorRT, and friends